loganpowell/unified-hdom/test.md

 Unordered

-+ Create a list by starting a line with `+`, `-`, or `*`
+- Create a list by starting a line with `+`, `-`, or `*`
-+ Sub-lists are made by indenting 2 spaces:
+- Sub-lists are made by indenting 2 spaces:
-  - Marker character change forces new list start:
+    - Sub-sub lists need 4 spaces:
-    * Ac tristique libero volutpat at
+        - Ac tristique libero volutpat at
-    + Facilisis in pretium nisl aliquet
+        - Facilisis in pretium nisl aliquet
         - Nulla volutpat aliquam velit
-+ Very easy!
+- Very easy!

 Ordered